-In the case of save data now, the <menu action> tag has the following REQUIRED attributes:
+In the case of save_data_now, the <menu_action> tag has the following REQUIRED attributes:

-Name of saved run: run name="..." with name of saved run
+• Name of saved run: run name="..." with name of saved run

 Note that buttons that navigate (i.e., use a <link> tag) MAY combine other actions with that navigation.
-In particular, they MAY include both a $<menu_action>$ and a <popup>.
-They MAY also behave like a switch if they include a $<switch_action>$ tag.
-The entity being switched on or off is defined within the $<switch_action>$ tag in the same way as within a <switch> tag, i.e., using an <entity> tag, or the identically formatted <qroup> or <module> tag.
+In particular, they MAY include both a <menu_action> and a <popup>.
+They MAY also behave like a switch if they include a <switch_action> tag.
+The entity being switched on or off is defined within the <switch_action> tag in the same way as within a <switch> tag, i.e., using an <entity> tag, or the identically formatted <group> or <module> tag.
+If the value in the tag is 1 then the group or module is included in the simulation, if 0 it is not included.
 The following button combines several properties to place an image on its face, redefine the clicking sound to a bicycle bell, and, when clicked, navigate to the next page with a visual effect while restoring graphs and tables and turning the bicycle policy group on: